 To learn more about these challenges, have a look into our Customer Marketing Certified course.
 Here you will learn more about the customer journey including:

-🛤 Some customer journey best practices,
+🛤 Customer journey best practices,

 🎟 Introduction to the onboarding process and framework,